EU Officials Move To Clarify Rules For U.S. Travelers After Erroneous 'Visa' Reports

 European Union officials have moved to clarify travel regulations for U.S. citizens, following erroneous reports this week that Americans will soon be required to apply for visas.

 Last summer, the European Union announced that starting in 2021, it will require citizens from countries that don't currently require visas, including the United States, to apply for authorization in order to visit member states.
-The process will occur through the European Travel Information and Authorization System (ETIAS), an automated online system meant to strengthen security checks on visitors.
+The process will occur through the European Travel Information and Authorization System, an automated online system meant to strengthen security checks on visitors.

 Confusion around the rules was caused after some media outlets, including NPR, reported that U.S. travelers will soon need a visa to reach Europe.
 Some of those reports cited the travel agency ETIASVisa.com, which says on its website that Americans will need to obtain "the Europe visa."

-Molly Montgomery, a former career State Department official focused on Europe, said the authorization procedure is similar to a screening system that exists in the U.S., the Electronic System for Travel Authorization (ESTA).
+Molly Montgomery, a former career State Department official focused on Europe, said the authorization procedure is similar to a screening system that exists in the U.S., the Electronic System for Travel Authorization.

 Europe's stance should be seen in the context of post-Sept.
 11 responses to terrorism threats, Montgomery said.